github-education-resources/codespaces-teaching-template-py/README.md

    ]
    ```

-1. Add the following entry to **extensions** list and add a comma on the previous extension:
+1. Add the following entry to **the extensions** list and add a comma on the previous extension:

    ```json
    "codespaces-Contrib.codeswing"
    ```

    What you did above was to add the unique identifier of an extension of the [CodeSwing extension](https://marketplace.visualstudio.com/items?itemName=codespaces-Contrib.codeswing).
-This will let Codespaces know that this extension should be pre installed upon startup.
+This will let Codespaces know that this extension should be pre-installed upon startup.

-   Remainder: When you change any configration on the json, a box will appear after saving.
+   Remainder: When you change any configuration on the json, a box will appear after saving.

    ![Reacreating codespace](./images/Codespace_rebuild.png)